JordyHansen/profile-hyde/index.md

 I'm a member of the University of Iowa [School of Journalism and Mass Communication](http://clas.uiowa.edu/sjmc/) Class of 2017.

 I have proven expertise in multimedia storytelling, longform journalism, and writing for the web.
-I've spent the past three years in an aactive, independent college newsroom and know the rigors of being a journalist.
+I've spent the past three years in an active, independent college newsroom and know the rigors of being a journalist.
 I'm ready to take my next step into the world of writing and I invite you to follow along on my journey.

 ### Social media